LaSalleRobots/.github/profile/README.md

   </p>
 </h1>

 We are a student-led 🤖 robotics team 🦾 from the heart of 🏫 La Salle Catholic College Preperatory's makerspace founded in 2018.
-We are passionate about solving issues in our community.
-We wish to inspire the next generation of 💡 thinkers and 🛠 creators by having a fun in a safe learning environment for our thoughts and ideas to flourish.
+We are passionate about being creative, building robots, and competing well.
+We wish to inspire the next generation of 💡 thinkers and 🛠 creators by having a fun in a safe learning environment where our thoughts and ideas can flourish.

 Our team won the design award for our robot, Toothless, in the 2021-2022 season